axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 5. Space Management: Automated creation and management of macOS spaces won't be fully functional.

 {{< alert >}}
 **Warning!** Remember, disabling SIP can be dangerous if you are not sure what you are doing.
 If you are an experienced user, this might be fine.
-However, please make sure to understand the risks before proceeding.
+However, please make sure to understand the risks before disabling SIP.
 {{< /alert >}}

-To do this, follow these steps:
+To disable SIP, please follow these steps:

 1. Restart your Mac and hold down Command + R to enter Recovery Mode.
 2. Open Terminal from the Utilities menu.